chrisgao99/pixelpointmaze/README.md

 # pixelpointmaze

-A research project for training a pixel-based RL agent on procedurally-generated mazes, probing its internal representations, and enabling real-time human intervention via feature-space manipulation.
+This repo provides code to train a pixel-based SAC agent on PointMaze, probe its CNN features to check if they encode wall positions, and run an interactive demo where a human can steer the agent at runtime by manipulating its internal features with arrow keys.

 ---